 Vitamin C is a hair growth vitamin that has the ability to prevent premature graying of hair and hair dryness efficiently.
 Daily intake of vitamin C through food items or supplements is necessary to maintain the health of your hair.

 This is another vital vitamin for hair growth as it beats all dry and rough hair troubles!
 It locks in moisture and protects your hair from drying out.
 Apart from this, it also keeps the scalp healthy and promotes blood circulation.

 - Dried herbs

-This is another miracle worker of the vitamin B group or we like to call it “the hair vitamins”.
-This vitamin plays an important role in making your hair thicker and shiner while it adds moisture.
-It also helps in fighting away graying of hair.
+This vitamin plays an important role in making your hair thicker and shinier, while adding moisture.
+It also helps in preventing graying of hair.

 - Red meat

 - Green leafy vegetables

 Foods Rich In Iron:

 To improve iron absorption, have these foods along with vitamin C-rich fruits and veggies.

 Researchers have found that conditions like alopecia, severe hair loss and breakage are caused due to iron deficiency.
 Iron regulates blood circulation and increases the hemoglobin level in the body.
 Not only that, it also helps in the re-growth of your hair.